eddyystop/feathers-an-introduction/step-by-step/generators/app.md

 b$ rm -rf node_modules
 ```

-The generator ran `npm install` after generating the code, in order to load the app's dependencies.
+After generating the code, the generator ran `npm install` in order to load the app's dependencies.
-We remove those dependencies as they already installed as the root of `feathers-an-introduction`.
+We remove those dependencies as they already installed at the root of `feathers-an-introduction`.

 ## App structure